 This article describes how to adapt an Eyes visual test that was created before the availability of the Ultrafast Grid to enable use of the Ultrafast Grid.
 The adapted code is based on the Runner API.
 Once your test uses this API, you can easily switch between running with or without the Ultrafast Grid as required.
 The required changes are limited to the setup and wrap up code, but do not impact the test code where images are captured and checked.

 The article assumes that you have a general knowledge of working with the Eyes SDK and what the Ultrafast Grid is.
 It focuses on introducing new concepts and the changes you need to make to existing code so that it can use the Ultrafast Grid.It includes a concise example, designed to get you up and running converting existing code to use the Ultrafast Grid as quickly as possible.
 For an overview of what the Ultrafast Grid can do and how it does it see the article Introduction to the Ultrafast Grid.
-The article Setting up and configuring the Ultrafast Grid is more expansive than the current article, describing in more detail the various options that are available.
+The article Ultrafast Grid Configuration is more expansive than the current article, describing in more detail the various options that are available.

 - Runner interface: This object manages access by multiple Eyes instances to the Ultrafast Grid and the Eyes Server.
 There are two types of runners, one for working with the Ultrafast Grid and one for working without it.

 - Configuration class: An object that supports configuration of the Ultrafast Grid and is also useful for applying a common configuration on multiple Eyes instances.